Analytic asymptotics of the integrable XXX critical spin chains in the small external-field limit from TBA: Analysis of TBA for critical spin chains

 It is interesting to notice that in the spin-$\frac{1}{2}$ case, the $G_{\pm}(\omega)$ is identical to the $\beta^2 \rightarrow 8\pi^-$ limit of massive sine Gordon theory, namely

 This leads to the equation for the PT part

 Using the coupling

 then the perturbative expansion in this $v$ is formally the same as that for the $\beta^2=8\pi^-$ bootstrap theory with $v \rightarrow -v$.
-The details for the O(2) theory are presented in Appendix.\ref{Sec:O(2)}.
+The details for the expansion in the O(2) theory are presented in Appendix.\ref{Sec:O(2)}.
 More precisely, for both of the models the free energy is represented as

 The perturbative series satisfies the relation

 This is consistent with the fact that the two cases correspond to the $\pm g \bar J^a J^a$ perturbation to $c=1$ SU(2) WZW~\cite{Witten:1983ar,Knizhnik:1984nr,Affleck:1985jc,Affleck:1988px}.